Monkeypox Safety for Healthcare Workers: Protective Clothing, Safety Strategies, and More

 The monkeypox virus belongs to the orthopoxvirus genus of the Poxviridae family.

 How is Monkeypox Spread?

 Like other zoonotic viruses, the monkeypox virus spreads from infected animals to humans.
-According to the WHO, human-to-human transmission is possible via close contact with lesions, body fluids, respiratory droplets, or contaminated materials and personal objects such as bedding or utensils.
+According to the WHO, monkeypox can also spread from human-to-human via close contact with lesions, body fluids, respiratory droplets, or contaminated materials and personal objects such as bedding or utensils.
 Eating inadequately cooked meat of infected animals may also put someone at risk of contracting the disease.

 What Are the Symptoms of Monkeypox?

 The symptoms of monkeypox are similar to the symptoms caused by a now-eradicated disease called smallpox, although generally the symptoms are less severe.
 The primary early signs and symptoms of monkeypox include: